About Internal Enforcement

 How to File a Complaint with Internal Enforcement

-In order to file a complaint, the complainant (a DOL employee or DOL job applicant) must contact an EEO Counselor within 45 calendar days of an alleged discriminatory action, or in the case of a personnel action, within 45 calendar days of the effective date of the action.
-An EEO Counselor will conduct an initial interview with the complainant, and must begin fact-finding and attempt to resolve the matter informally within 30 calendar days from the date of the initial interview.
+In order to file a complaint, an aggrieved individual (a DOL employee or DOL job applicant) must contact an EEO Counselor within 45 calendar days of an alleged discriminatory action or, in the case of a personnel action, within 45 calendar days of the effective date of the action.
+An EEO Counselor will conduct an initial interview with the aggrieved individual, and begin fact-finding in an attempt to resolve the matter informally within 30 calendar days from the date of the initial contact.